NetWare: NetWare 386 and 3.x

-In NetWare 386 3.x all NLMs ran on the server at the same level of processor memory protection, known as "ring 0".
+In NetWare 3.x all NLMs ran on the server at the same level of processor memory protection, known as "ring 0".
 This provided the best possible performance, it sacrificed reliability because there was no memory protection, and furthermore NetWare 3.x used a co-operative multitasking model, meaning that an NLM was required to yield to the kernel regularly.
 For either of these reasons a badly behaved NLM could result in a fatal (ABEND) error.

 NetWare continued to be administered using console-based utilities.

 With version 3.x, Novell increased the rigors of compatibility testing with their third-party vendors, revamping their certification program in October 1992 and unveiling a two-tier cooperating marketing program.
 The first tier provided Novell's vendors a package containing a compatibility guideline book, engineering support lines, self-testing tools, and limited marketing resources, the latter including a license to promote products with a logo stating "Yes, it runs with NetWare" – all free of charge and followed at the vendors' discretion.
 The second tier required a one-time application fee of $7,000 but replaced the logo's byline with a more confident-sounding "Yes, it's NetWare tested and approved" and accorded partners with more extensive support, including on-location testing by Novell Labs.
 Initially limited to the United States, this program was rolled out in the United Kingdom in the following year.

-For a while, Novell also marketed an OEM version of NetWare 3, called Portable NetWare, together with OEMs such as Hewlett-Packard, DEC and Data General, who ported Novell source code to run on top of their Unix operating systems.
-Portable NetWare did not sell well.